rackerlabs/docs-cloud-files/rst/dev-guide/public-access-to-your-cloud-files-account/cors.rst

 .. note::
    Container-level headers for CORS are not inherited for use with a CDN.
-For information about using object-level headers, which enable CORS to work over a CDN, see :ref:`CORS headers for objects<cf-dg-cors-objects>`.
+For information about using object-level headers, which enable CORS to work over a CDN, see :ref:`CORS headers for objects<cors-objects>`.

 CORS container headers enable your users to upload files from one website, or origin, to your Cloud Files account.
 When you set the CORS